wagtail/wagtail-live/docs/howto/webhook_receiver.md

 This guide shows how to add a receiver using the webhook technique.

+First, we'll choose an input source to work with.

+Then we'll subclass and implement the `WebhookReceiverMixin` class to handle webhook connections.

+Finally we'll subclass and implement the `BaseMessageReceiver` class to process updates received from the input source chosen.

 ---

 **Note:** You have to check the input source docs to implement most of the receiver's methods.